 |Can see underlying dataset tables and fields||No. Can export data but can't see tables and fields in the dashboard itself||Yes|

 - Get comfortable with dashboards by taking a tour of one of our sample dashboards.

 - Want to track an individual dashboard tile and receive an email when it reaches a certain threshold?
-Create alerts on tiles.
+Create an alert on a tile.

-- Have fun asking your dashboard questions.
-Learn how to use Power BI Q&A to ask a question about your data and get the answer in the form of a visualization.
+- Learn how to use Power BI Q&A to ask a question about your data and get the answer in the form of a visualization.